apple/swift-argument-parser/Documentation/05 Validation and Errors.md

 ## Handling Post-Validation Errors

 The `ValidationError` type is a special `ArgumentParser` error — a validation error's message is always accompanied by an appropriate usage string.
 You can throw other errors, from either the `validate()` or `run()` method to indicate that something has gone wrong that isn't validation-specific.
+Errors that conform to `CustomStringConvertible` or `LocalizedError` provide the best experience for users.

 ```swift
 struct LineCount: ParsableCommand {